 A lawsuit usually comes to one of two conclusions.
-Either the court orders to sell the property to a compulsory auction, or privately.
+The court orders to sell the property to a compulsory auction or privately.
 Thus, each owner will receive an equal share of the profits.
 Or else, the court splits the property into parts, with each owner receiving an undivided interest in their portion.

 In unusual situations, the court can grant title to one party and order them to buy out the others.
-The latter option is typically used when there is a large amount of land that the court can divide easily.
-If the court is responsible for splitting a single residential or commercial building, most lawsuits result in a forced sale.
+The latter option is typically used when the court can easily divide a large amount of land.
+Most lawsuits result in a forced sale if the court is responsible for splitting a single residential or commercial building.

 Types of Partitions

 Property split can occur in three ways: allotment-based split, partition in kind, and sale-based split.
-We will go through each, so you can get a sense of which method would be best for your home.
+We will go through each, so you can understand which method would be best for your home.

-This is a rare type of split; one person is given the title and then the court orders buying out the other co-owners.
+This is a rare split type; one person is given the title, and then the court orders buying out the other co-owners.
 It is not available in every state.

 It usually happens in estate cases where it is legal.
-In these cases, estates typically grant both siblings joint title of the family home.
+In these cases, estates typically grant both siblings joint titles of the family home.
 While the others have moved out, one sibling has remained a life tenant in the building.
-In this case, the life-tenant sibling is usually given rights and then the court instructs buying out the rest of the family.
+In this case, the life-tenant sibling is usually given rights, and then the court instructs buying out the rest of the family.

 Commonly known as a partition in kind, this is when the property is split into equitable shares.
-Each property owner will receive a percentage that is relative to their share of the property’s title.
-However, when there is enough land to give each co-owner a reasonable-sized plot, this form of partition is most common.
+Each property owner will receive a percentage relative to their share of the property’s title.
+However, this form of partition is most common when there is enough land to give each co-owner a reasonable-sized plot.

 After that, a quiet title suit would be brought in court to grant each property owner individual ownership rights.
-The county clerk will need to report each division and the property taxes will need reassessment.
+The county clerk will need to report each division, and the property taxes need reassessment.

 The most popular way to divide real estate is to sell it.
 It is a type of partition in which the property is sold at auction or through a private sale.
 Thus, the proceeds are divided equally among the co-owners.
 A real estate attorney may assist the referee with the selling process.

-When the property is difficult to divide equitably, this form of the split is the best option.
+When the property is difficult to divide equitably, this form of split is the best option.
 Or in another case, when the parties do not get along, this type of divide may occur.
-After all, it is much easier to divide money fairly than it is to divide the land.
+After all, it is much easier to divide money fairly than to divide the land.

 Partition of Property Among Family Members